Seismology101/Notebook/book/intro.md

 # Introduction ✨

 Hi guys 👋, welcome to seismology notebook.
-The notebook is mainly about seismology theory and programming
+The notebook is mainly about seismology theory and programming in MacOS.